AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

           // HeaderFile << ......;
       }

-For reading the Header file,  can have the I/O process read the file from the disk and broadcast it to others as Vector<char>.
-Then all processes can read the information with std::istringstream.
+For reading the Header file, AMReX can have the I/O process read the file from the disk and broadcast it to others as :cpp:`Vector<char>`.
+Then all processes can read the information with :cpp:`std::istringstream`.
 For example,

+.. highlight:: c++

 ::